etn-ccis/blui-angular-component-library/README.md

 * Hero
 * HeroBanner

+> **NOTE**: Currently this package will support for the projects that are using Angular CLI version 7 and is not available for the projects using Angular CLI version other than 7

 ## Installation
 To install the PX Blue angular components from NPM as a dependency for your project, you can run the following command in your project root: